 When there is a positive COVID case with a teacher or other adult staff member.
 We will communicate the teacher’s absence with parents of their child’s classroom, as well as affected staff members in the school.
 In an effort to protect the privacy of our teachers, these notices may be more general and not list a reason for the absence.
 When there is a positive COVID case with a teacher or staff member, we will update the District’s dashboard.

 Additionally, when there is a positive COVID case at the middle school, York High School or the Transition Center, District 205 will update the District 205 Dashboard, which details cases by date and school.
 The dashboard is updated before 5 p.m. each Friday.

 Please make sure that your school has your current contact info on file to ensure you will receive SchoolMessenger communications.

 Student and staff confidentiality is of the utmost importance with adherence to the Illinois School Student Records Act (ISSRA) and the Family Educational Rights and Privacy Act (FERPA).

 What are the quarantine procedures for students who are close contacts within our schools?

 Once notifications have been made, then the parent/guardian and the school nurses will collaboratively determine the best option for the student.
-The following options are currently available to school-based close contacts:

 To participate in the Test to Stay Program, parents/guardians must complete two forms: